International House (film): Music

-sung onscreen by Baby Rose Marie (at a UCLA screening of the restored film at the Billy Wilder Theatre on March 10, 2013, Rose Marie indicated that her song was filmed in New York at the Astoria studio and she had no contact with the Hollywood players).
+sung onscreen by Baby Rose Marie (at a UCLA screening of the restored film at the Billy Wilder Theatre on March 10, 2013, Rose Marie indicated that her song was filmed in New York at Paramount's Astoria studio and she had no contact with the Hollywood players).
 A fourth Robin-Rainger song, "Look What I've Got", originally featured in the slightly earlier film A Bedtime Story, is heard as an instrumental, supposedly played by "Ah Phooey and His Manly Mandarins" in a broadcast from a radio station that calls itself "The Voice of Long Tung"; it provides the musical accompaniment for an otherwise silent he-and-she undressing scene.
 Cab Calloway and His Harlem Maniacs perform 1932's "Reefer Man", written by Andy Razaf (lyrics) and J. Russell Robinson (music).

+Reception

+Critical response

+Leonard Maltin gave it three and a half of four stars: "Offbeat, delightful film with early television experiment bringing people from all over the world to large hotel in China.
+Spotlight alternates between Fields and Burns & Allen, all in rare form with guest spots by various radio entertainers.
+Short and sweet, a must-see film."
+Leslie Halliwell wrote, "Madcap farce which succeeds in hits and misses."

 Release

 Home media

 In 1996, Universal Studios Home Video released the film on VHS.
 In 2004, it was released on Region 1 DVD as part of the five-disc W. C. Fields Comedy Collection set.